 BJP bringing in 'outsiders' for campaigning in Delhi polls: Kejriwal

-"They are bringing 200 MPs, 70 ministers and 11 chief ministers because people of Delhi did not support them so now they are bringing in outsiders.
-They are coming to defeat the people of Delhi," he said at the Gokapluri constituency while campaigning for AAP candidate Surendra Kumar.
+"They are bringing 200 MPs, 70 ministers and 11 chief ministers because the people of Delhi did not support them.
+So, now, they are bringing outsiders.
+They are coming to defeat the people of Delhi," he said while canvassing for AAP's Gokapluri constituency candidate Surendra Kumar.
 "They are coming to defeat your son Kejriwal.
 They are coming to insult all of us.
 They will come and say your schools are in bad condition, your mohalla clinics are in bad shape.
 Will you keep quiet?"
 Kejriwal asked to which the audience responded with a resounding "no".

-Kejriwal urged people to recount the development works done in Delhi in the past five years in front of the BJP leaders when they visit different areas asking for votes.
+The Aam Aadmi Party (AAP) chief urged the people to recount the development works done in Delhi in the past five years in front of the BJP leaders when they visit different areas asking for votes.
 "This fight is between the two crore people of Delhi and 200 BJP MPs.
 When they come, recount all the works done in the last five years and send them back to their states.
 Do not let them insult Delhi," he said.

-Addressing his party supporters, Kejriwal said he has worked as an elder son of the family.
-"I paid the electricity and water bills like an elder son of your family, I arranged for a good education for the children of the family, I took care of the health of your family and arranged for their medicines, I arranged for pilgrimage for the elders of the family as an elder son," he said.
+Kejriwal said he has worked liked an elder son of a family.
+"I paid electricity and water bills like the elder son of a family, I arranged for a good education for children of the family, I took care of the health of your family and arranged for their medicines, I arranged for pilgrimage for elders of the family as an elder son," he said while addressing AAP supporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)